-The language is the national language of Armenians and the official language of The Republic of Armenia and The Republic of Nagorno Karabakh.
-Armenian is an independent branch of the Indo-European language family.
-It is also spoken in the historical region of Georgia – Javakhk (Samtskhe-Javakheti), and in the Armenian Diaspora – Spyurk.
+The Armenian language is the national language of Armenians and the official language of The Republic of Armenia and The Republic of Nagorno Karabakh.
+It is an independent branch of the Indo-European language family.
+It is also spoken in the historical region of Georgia – Javakhk (Samtskhe-Javakheti), and in the Diaspora – Spyurk.

-The Armenian language is one of the oldest languages in the world.
+It is also one of the oldest languages in the world.
 The number of its speakers is about 6 million.

-Armenian has originated along with the formation of the Armenian people in the Armenian land.
-After the invention of the Armenian alphabet, it developed with the written monuments in the 5th century.
-Armenian has some connection with Irish, Baltic-Slavonic, and Greek languages.
-It was formed as an Armenian Ethnic language, it has dense attachments with Indo-European, Caucasian, Hurr-Urartian languages, and as a result, some elements have emerged in the language.
+The language has originated along with the formation of the Armenian people in the Armenian land.
+After the invention of the alphabet, it developed with the written monuments in the 5th century.
+It has some connection with Irish, Baltic-Slavonic, and Greek languages.
+Armenian was formed as an ethnic language, it has dense attachments with Indo-European, Caucasian, Hurr-Urartian languages, and as a result, some elements have emerged in the language.
 It became a dominant language in the Armenian Highland after the decline of the Urartu state.

-Armenian language, being a globally spoken language of many Armenian communities, was formed in the Hellenistic century (BC IV-II cc.).
+Armenian, being a globally spoken language of many communities, was formed in the Hellenistic century (BC IV-II cc.).
 Moreover, before being written down, it was mainly used in spoken fiction works, theatrical performances, religious rituals, court life events, then it was used in the period of distribution of Christianity during the spoken preaching.

-After the creation of the Armenian alphabet, the Armenian language had a rich and independent translated bibliography.
+After the creation of the Armenian alphabet, the language had a rich and independent translated bibliography.

-According to which, the written stage of Armenian language development is divided into 3 periods- old Armenian (V—XI cc.), middle (XII—XVI cc.), and new or modern Armenian (from XVII c. up to now).
+According to which, the written stage of the language development is divided into 3 periods- old (V—XI cc.), middle (XII—XVI cc.), and new or modern (from XVII c. up to now).

 Аlong with the written form of Old Armenian (Classical) there was also the spoken form with some dialectal shades, though there wasn’t any dialect differentiation in the 5th century.
 Throughout the years the spoken form of Old Armenian was completely changed and it was a reason for creating a new language form – Middle Armenian.